cortes-ciriano-lab/SComatic/README.md

 ## [Generating a custom Panel of Normals](/docs/pon.md)

 In Step 4.2, SComatic uses a Panel of Normals (PoN) to detect systematic errors and germline contamination in the somatic mutation callset.
 The PoN provided in this repository is computed using the data described in the manuscript (Hg38 reference genome).
-However, SComatic provides a [script](/docs/pon.md) to build a custom PoN using other data sets.
+However, SComatic provides a [script](/docs/pon.md) to build a custom PoN using other data sets if required.

 ## [Other SComatic functionalities](/docs/OtherFunctionalities.md)
 SComatic provides the following additional functionalities, which are described in detail [here](/docs/OtherFunctionalities.md).

-- Getting the number of callable sites per cell type
+- Computing the number of callable sites per cell type
-- Getting the number of callable sites per unique cell
+- Computing the number of callable sites per cell
-- Getting the genotype for each unique cell for the variant sites
+- Computing the genotype for each cell at the variant sites

 ## Contact
 If you have any comments or suggestions about SComatic please raise an issue or contact us: